phalcon-orphanage/docs/en/reference/tools.rst

     }

-By adding the *--gen-setters-getters* you can generate the fields with protected variables and public setter/getter methods.
+By adding the *--get-set* you can generate the fields with protected variables and public setter/getter methods.
 Those methods can help in business logic implementation within the setter/getter methods.

 .. code-block:: php